 These are not text files, and you will not be able to read them with a text editor or word processor.
 Instead, they are data files containing binary representations of the values of the output variables.
-Each value is written as a single-precision IEEE floating point binary number (using 4 bytes of storage per number).
+Each value is written as a singleprecision IEEE floating point binary number (using 4 bytes of storage per number).
 These values can be read directly using simple code written in C/C++, FORTRAN, BASIC, PASCAL, and other programming languages.
 They can also be read by many commercially available software packages, typically those that specialize in manipulating large multi-dimensional data sets.
 One good example of a commercially available package for display and analysis of binary data files is IDL, from Research Systems, Inc. (www.rsinc.com).
 The current cost is about \$500 for a single PC/Mac license, and about \$900 for a single workstation license (U.S. educational institution pricing).
-We will be making a package of simple plotting routines for IDL users available in the near future on the NTSG website.
 There are lots of other possibilities for reading these files, and you might want to consult with a computer programmer about the methods best suited for the kind of analysis you want to do.